risawitama/verbose-potato/README.md

-## I used to work in a shoe recycling shop.
-It was sole destroying.
+## Why can't a bicycle stand on its own?
+It's two-tired.